epic-person-on/unblocker-frontend/README.md

 ## Description

 Unblocker2 is a web proxy for bypassing web filters by redirecting traffic to a remote server then returns the response to the client.
 This specific web proxy is uses a "proxy" made by Titanium Network called "Ultraviolet".
 This is only the frontend which is what the user sees when they open the website.
-Unblocker2 is a "proxy" made in sveltekit.
+Unblocker2 is a "proxy" made in sveltekit which uses a unique design where their are multiple frontends and backends all connected together to reduce the chance a site is blocked.

 ## Developing